Highlights of the Program

 • Differentiating the platform from PLA, PBAT and PHA through true end of life and circular value chains

-Q&A SESSION ON WATER SOLUBLE BIO POLYMERS IN PRACTICE
+Q&A SESSION ON WATER-SOLUBLE BIO-POLYMERS IN PRACTICE

-10:40 - 11:00
+10:30 - 11:00

 MORNING COFFEE BREAK IN THE EXHIBIT AREA